oksana664/contacts/README.md

 You can use the web interface or the API.

-## Deployed app

-In this URL you are going to be able to test the UI and the services using postman or similar.
+In the following URL you are going to be able to test the UI and the services using postman or similar.

     http://federicogon.ml:8080/